Technical-Enablement-PingIdentity/Android-Banking-App/README.md

 6. To get the WebAuthN nodes working you must have a physical Android device to work with.
 First, follow the first section of this guide until you are required to host an `assetlinks.json` file: [Android Mobile Biometrics](https://docs.pingidentity.com/sdks/latest/sdks/use-cases/mobile-biometrics/android/index.html)

-7. Connect to your IG K8s pod ([instructions here](https://pingidentity.atlassian.net/wiki/spaces/SE1/pages/688062515/HOW+TO+ForgeRock+-+SE+Devops+setup+-+Quick+Starting+guide)), and create an `assetlinks.json` file in `/var/ig/config/public` with the required content from the previous guide.
+7. Connect to your IG K8s pod ([instructions here](https://pingidentity.atlassian.net/wiki/spaces/SE1/pages/688062515/HOW+TO+ForgeRock+-+SE+Devops+setup+-+Quick+Starting+guide)), and create the folder `/var/ig/config/public` and then creating an `assetlinks.json` in there with the required content from the Biometrics guide in the previous step.

 8. Import the IG route `ig-route-01-asset-links.json` that will serve the file at `https://<baseline-url>/.well-known/assetlinks.json`.
 Verify it works by going directly to that URL and you should see the content of your file.

-9. Follow the steps in the second section of the previous guide to configure the WebAuthn nodes, then run the app from your physical device following [these steps](https://developer.android.com/codelabs/basic-android-kotlin-compose-connect-device#0).
+9. Follow the steps in the second section of the Biometrics guide to configure the WebAuthn nodes, then run the app from your physical device following [these steps](https://developer.android.com/codelabs/basic-android-kotlin-compose-connect-device#0).

 #### Helpful Tips